 After searching through the options, she comes across the Evergreen 6049 glasses in Deep Tortoise.
 They’re rectangular in shape but have a softer line that won’t be too harsh against my angular features.

-Based on your own prescription — and how you want to use your glasses — you can select thinner lenses or even build your own prescription sunglasses.
+Based on your own prescription, and the use that you want from your lenses, you can select thinner options or even build your own prescription sunglasses.

-Since Marissa spends quite a bit of her work and social time in front of digital screens, she also makes sure to have a pair of BlueReflect lenses for the office.
-If you spend extended periods of time in front of your computer, phone, or television, this is a great option to cut down on eye strain.
+Since I spend quite a bit of time in front of digital screens on a daily basis, I also have a pair of digital protection lenses (more specifically BlueReflect lenses) that I like to wear while I’m working.
+If you spend extended periods of time in front of your computer, phone, or television like me, this is a great option.

 After your purchase